-The official list is locked away in a vault in an undisclosed location, but we'll be revealing one player a day leading up to the season.
+The official list is locked away in a vault in an undisclosed location, but we'll be revealing one player a day moving forward.

-Most recent ranking: Habern was unranked in our postseason list of the Big 12's top 25 players.
+Most recent ranking: Florence was unranked in our preseason list of the Big 12's top 25 players.

 The rest of the list:

 No. 25: Quinn Sharp, K/P/KOS, Oklahoma State